Boccca2014/CodeGra.de/docs/user/lms.rst

 .. warning::

-    Setting a deadline, or other visibility rules in Moodle, are **not** synchronized with CodeGrade.
+    Setting a deadline, or other visibility rules in Brightspace, are **not** synchronized with CodeGrade.
 You should set a deadline in CodeGrade after creating an assignment, as otherwise students will not be able to submit their work.